MaastrichtU-IDS/dsri-documentation/website/docs/catalog-genomics.md

 ## Trinity RNA Seq

 Trinity assembles transcript sequences from Illumina RNA-Seq data.
-It represents a novel method for the efficient and robust the new reconstruction of transcriptomes from RNA-seq data.
+It represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
 See [their documentation](https://github.com/trinityrnaseq/trinityrnaseq/wiki).

 You can start a container using the **Trinity RNA-Seq** template in the [Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/catalog) (make sure the **Templates** checkbox is checked)